Discredits

 Building C-INTERCAL

 C-INTERCAL now uses a GNU Autotools-based build system, this is something like the fourth build system that has been tried for it, and hopefully it now works (we’ve given the build system several interesting twists, of course; for instance, automake dumps things like the prebuilt parser in the root of the distribution by default, which is ugly, so we moved them to the prebuilt directory.)
 It is possible to build with the straightforward configure/make/ make install routine, just as most other distributed software does; however, this dumps all the generated files into the root of the distribution, which violates the author’s sense of aesthetics, and so the recommended approach is to build out-of-tree; create a directory anywhere you like, and run configure from that directory, then make and install there.
 You can give configure arguments (see configure --help for details); probably the only one you’ll want to use is --prefix, which selects the directory to install C-INTERCAL into (--prefix=/usr and --prefix=/usr/local (the default) are both likely choices, but you may want to install into a subdirectory of your home directory to avoid the need for root priveleges).
-Some revious versions of C-INTERCAL required various information to be specified by the user; the build system now figures this all out for itself, so you can relax and not need to worry (in theory).
+Some previous versions of C-INTERCAL required various information to be specified by the user; the build system now figures this all out for itself, so you can relax and not need to worry (in theory).

 I have come across lexes whose default limits for various things aren’t high enough to handle INTERCAL’s various lexing conundrums.
 In this case, pay attention to the error messages they give you, and alter the source file src/lexer.l accordingly.
 This should not happen on most modern systems, as most modern lexers allocate memory dynamically and so can handle source files of any length.
+If you don’t have a lex-like lexer generator or yacc-like parser generator at all, prebuilt versions of the parsers and lexers will be used rather than compiling from scratch.

 The build now uses your default compiler and compiler options; you can change either of these by specifying them as options to configure (for instance, configure CC=gcc CFLAGS=-O3 -funroll-loops).
 (You can also set the appropriate environment variables instead.)
 The default options are -g on all compilers, and also -O2 if you’re using gcc, and the default compiler is calculated automatically by configure; note in particular that if you’re using a non-gcc compiler you’ll have to request optimisation yourself by setting the CFLAGS if you want an optimising build.